lgu-lab/calculator-parent/README.md

 This project provides examples for Java EE application components packaging and usage (EJB, WAR, etc)

+This project has been tested with JBoss EAP 7.1

 ### calculator-ear
 The EAR packaging containing
 - 1 EJB